Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No.

 ### From Azure Security Center, you enable Azure Container Registry vulnerability scanning of the images in Registry1.
-You perform the following actions: ✑ Push a Windows image named Image1 to Registry1. ✑ Push a Linux image named Image2 to Registry1. ✑ Push a Windows image named Image3 to Registry1. ✑ Modify Image1 and push the new image as Image4 to Registry1. ✑ Modify Image2 and push the new image as Image5 to Registry1.
+You perform the following actions: Push a Windows image named Image1 to Registry1.
+Push a Linux image named Image2 to Registry1.
+Push a Windows image named Image3 to Registry1.
+Modify Image1 and push the new image as Image4 to Registry1.
+Modify Image2 and push the new image as Image5 to Registry1.
 Which two images will be scanned for vulnerabilities?
-Each correct answer presents a complete solution.
-NOTE: Each correct selection is worth one point

 - [ ] Image4.
 - [x] Image2.
-- [x] Image1.
+- [ ] Image1.
 - [ ] Image3
-- [ ] Image5.
+- [x] Image5.

 ### You have a web app named WebApp1.
 You create a web application firewall (WAF) policy named WAF1.
 You need to protect WebApp1 by using WAF1.What should you do first?